RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/ATLASEfficiencies_8hpp.md

         }

-        inline void smearJets(std::vector<HEPUtils::Jet*>& jets) {
+        /// Randomly smear the supplied jets' momenta by parameterised resolutions inline void smearJets(std::vector<HEPUtils::Jet*>& jets) {
           // Function that mimics the DELPHES jet momentum resolution.
           // We need to smear pT, then recalculate E, then reset the 4-vector.